 A PhD position is available in the labs of Lyle Muller (Applied Mathematics) and Wataru Inoue (Robarts Research Institute).
 This scientist will develop a real-time interface between recorded neurons and computational models of these single cells.
 The scientist will then use these "dynamic clamp" recordings to study how the properties of single cells are shaped by network activity and how network activity is in turn shaped by these properties.
 Research in this project will involve developing intracellular recording paradigms in conjunction with single neuron and spiking network models.

 We currently have openings for graduate research positions in computational/theoretical neuroscience in the group of Lyle Muller at the Department of Applied Mathematics and the Brain and Mind Institute of Western University (London, Ontario).
 Projects will focus on new computer vision algorithms for neural data, network models, and computation with spatiotemporal dynamics in neural systems.
-Analysis, modeling, and theory will be conducted in close collaboration with experimental colleagues, including multi-site recordings in NHP (John Reynolds, Salk Institute; Julio Martinez-Trujillo, Western), human neuroimaging (Ravi Menon, Western), and human clinical intracranial recordings (London Health Sciences Centre).
-Potential students can apply through the departments of Applied Mathematics or Neuroscience.
+Analysis, modeling, and theory will be conducted in close collaboration with experimental colleagues, including multi-site recordings in NHP (John Reynolds, Salk Institute; Julio Martinez-Trujillo, Western) and human clinical intracranial recordings (London Health Sciences Centre).
+Potential students can apply through the programs in Applied Mathematics or Neuroscience.